Logo

 How geosynthetics can help improve coastal protection

-HOW GEOSYNTHETICS CAN HELP MITIGATE THE RISKS OF SOIL EROSION AND IMPROVE COASTAL PROTECTION
+HOW GEOSYNTHETICS CAN HELP MITIGATE THE RISKS OF EROSION AND IMPROVE COASTAL PROTECTION

-Over the last few years, there has been a noticeable shift in weather patterns around the world, with violent storms becoming increasingly frequent.
-Coupled with the risk of rising sea levels and soil erosion, especially on sand-based islands, the need for coastal protection is fast approaching the ‘must-have’ status for projects on or near the sea.
+Over the last few years, weather patterns around the world have shifted.
+We see violent storms becoming increasingly frequent.
+Coupled with the risk of rising sea levels and erosion, especially on sand-based islands, the need for coastal protection is fast approaching the ‘must-have’ status.
+For more insights on this global challenge, refer to our previous blog post on coastal erosion.

-This is where geosynthetic containers come in – billed as an alternative solution for coastal protection or temporary marine structures, they are manufactured from geotextile materials and filled with sand to create durable and long-lasting barriers against rough marine environments and inclement weather.
+This is where geosynthetic containers come in.
+They are also known as GSCs, geotextile tubes and bags, geotubes and geobags, or coastal protection containers.
+Billed as an alternative solution for coastal protection or temporary marine structures, the containers are manufactured from geotextile materials and filled with sand.
+This creates durable and long-lasting barriers against rough marine environments and inclement weather.

-Geosynthetic containers (or GSCs; or geotextile tubes and bags; or geotubes and geobags) are three-dimensional systems that provide stable and effective coastal protection while still being low impact, both environmentally and visually.
-These systems are not sandbags or bulker bags, as is commonly misunderstood – they require a precision-engineered approach for installation and come in a variety of sizes, ranging from 100 kilograms up to in excess of 600 tonnes.
-This weight provides stability and allows for projects to be designed and constructed in high wave energy coastal areas, where waves can reach more than 12 metres in height.
+Geosynthetic containers are three-dimensional systems that provide stable and effective coastal protection.
+They are low impact, both environmentally and visually.
+These systems are not sandbags or bulker bags, as is commonly misunderstood.
+They require a precision-engineered approach for installation.
+The containers come in a variety of sizes, ranging from 600 kilograms up to in excess of 650 tonnes within our range.
+This weight provides stability.
+It allows for projects to be designed and constructed in high wave energy coastal areas.
+Waves in these areas can reach more than 12 meters in height.

-These are commonly found when constructing artificial islands, where the geotubes are used to ensure there is no erosion beyond a certain point on the beach.
-The revetments are buried in the sand and are not visible above the ground.
+Hidden revetments: We commonly use these when constructing artificial islands.
+The tubes are used to ensure there is no erosion beyond a certain point on the beach.
+The revetments are buried in the sand.
+They are not visible above the ground.

-Geotubes installed on the seabed form a key part of coastal protection plans.
-They dissipate and break up wave energy, while improving the stability and longevity of the coast due to the lower wave energy.
-Furthermore, an added benefit is that these geotextile structures encourage the growth and diversity of a variety of marine life, particularly soft corals and kelp, thus benefiting the local marine ecosystem considerably.
+Artificial reefs: Coastal protection tubes installed on the seabed form a key part of coastal protection plans.
+They dissipate and break up wave energy.
+This improves the stability and longevity of the coast due to the lower wave energy.

-These are structures found at the end of a perched beach, where they help stop the erosion of sand.
-They create a stabilised beach without creating a visual impact or posing a safety risk as they are soft structures.
+Beach toes: These structures appear at the end of a perched beach and help stop sand erosion.
+They create a stabilized beach without creating a visual impact or posing a safety risk, thanks to their soft design.
 They also eliminate the need for a rock breakwater.

 Geosynthetic container versus rock structures

-The use of geosynthetic containers has proven to be a more cost-effective alternative on projects where rocks are not readily available.
+Using geosynthetic containers has proven to be a more cost-effective alternative on projects where rocks are not readily available.
 On such projects, the transportation of rocks from quarries via trucks or barges drastically increases costs.
-However, with our geosynthetic containers, and the ease of availability of local sand, we can ensure that costs, time wasted, logistics and all other associated expenses are kept to a minimum.
+However, with geosynthetic containers and the ease of availability of local sand, we minimize costs, time wasted, logistics and other associated expenses.

-In addition, since the size and dimensions of GSCs are easily customisable, they offer greater flexibility compared to rock-based structures.
-This also has several environmental benefits as the footprint of GSC structures are often smaller than rock-based ones and cause less disruption to delicate marine ecosystems.
-Once the purpose of the structures has been fulfilled, the sand used to fill them can also be repurposed, thus reducing material wastage.
-Our geotextiles are also biodegradable, making them the eco-friendly option.
+In addition, since we can easily customize the size and dimensions of GSCs, they offer greater flexibility compared to rock-based structures.
+This also has several environmental benefits.
+The footprint of GSC structures is often smaller than rock-based ones.
+Additionally, it causes less disruption to delicate marine ecosystems.
+Once the structures have fulfilled their purpose, we can repurpose the sand.
+This reduces material wastage.
+Our geotextiles are biodegradable, making them the eco-friendly option.

-Last but not least, an additional benefit of using Ecocoast’s engineered Ecobags and Ecotubes is the new calculator that we have developed – Geoforce.
-This calculator’s basic function is to verify whether a certain type of geobag or geotube can withstand the environmental conditions of the installation site.
+Last but not least, Ecocoast’s calculator, Geoforce, provides an additional benefit.
+The calculator’s function is to verify whether a certain type of geobag or geotube can withstand the environmental conditions of the installation site.

-It can be used to confirm the stability of different structures made from GSCs such as groynes, revetments, breakwaters, causeways etc. The calculator is highly customisable and can incorporate GSCs of any size made from both woven and nonwoven geotextiles.
-Depending on the input parameters, the calculator generates results to verify whether the defined structure is stable under the wave and current condition provided.
+We use Geoforce to confirm the stability of different structures made from GSCs, such as groynes, revetments, breakwaters and causeways.
+The calculator is highly customizable.
+It can incorporate GSCs of any size made from both woven and non-woven geotextiles.
+Depending on the input parameters, the calculator generates results.
+These results verify whether the defined structure is stable under the wave and current condition provided.

-In fact, we’ve been able to test products within the Ecocoast product range or test products that are customised as per the client’s requirements.
-The calculator can also add a layer of armour rocks on top of the GSC structure and run calculations to identify the nominal diameter of the rocks to be used in the area.
+The calculator can also add a layer of armour rocks on top of the GSC structure.
+It can run calculations to identify the nominal diameter of the rocks to be used in the area.

 RELATED READING